TheRepeat/SRPG-Studio/Repeat's QoL Enhancement Pack/$SUPER readme.txt

 Always Show Dialogue Arrow.
 Normally, a "proceed" arrow won't show on the final line of dialogue, which this plugin changes.
  1. R-dialogue-arrow-always.js

+Keybind Display + Rebinding.
+Displays controls onscreen during normal gameplay and allows players to rebind their controls in-game instead of in game.ini.
+ ?. contains a bunch of js files trust me.
+Read its readme or suffer

 The plugins don't rely on each other, so you can pick and choose at your leisure, or use them all.
 This collection is just to keep all of these enhancements together.